CSBioAzim/CSBioAzim.github.io/_pages/about.md

   - /about.html
 ---

-My name is Azim, I'm a postdoc in Professor Manolis Kellis's lab in CSAIL, MIT.
+My name is Azim, I'm a postdoc in [link](http://compbio.mit.edu/compbio.html "Professor Manolis Kellis's lab")  in CSAIL, MIT.
 Perviously I was a PhD. student at Max Planck Institute for Informatics.

 ## Summary